enoweewai/enoweewai/README.md

     <li>
         Porfolio [🟠]
         <div> - scalable website where we can post all our finish projects.
-        <div> - this is a collaboration project with my friend <a href="https://www.facebook.com/paulo.dizon.395">Paulomer Dizon</a>, a <a href="https://frontendmasters.com/books/front-end-handbook/2018/what-is-a-FD.html">Frontend Developer</a>.
+        <div> - this is a collaboration project with my friend <a href="https://www.facebook.com/paulo.dizon.395" target="_blank">Paulomer Dizon</a>, a <a href="https://frontendmasters.com/books/front-end-handbook/2018/what-is-a-FD.html" target="_blank">Frontend Developer</a>.
         <ul>
             <li>
                 Roles